Development of container terminals: From container yards to fully automated vertical container high-bay warehouses – Image: Xpert.Digital

 The intelligent core: AI-based optimization and control

-If the IoT is the nervous system, then artificial intelligence (AI) and machine learning (ML) are the brain of modern terminal.
-The sheer quantity and speed of the data generated by the IoT sensors can no longer be processed effectively by human dispatchers.
-Here, AI systems are used that are integrated into the central terminal operating system (TOS) – software platform for controlling all processes –
+If the IoT is the nervous system, then artificial intelligence (AI) and machine learning (ML) are the brain of the modern terminal.
+The sheer volume and speed of data generated by IoT sensors can no longer be effectively processed by human dispatchers.
+This is where AI systems come in, integrated into the central Terminal Operating System (TOS) – the software platform for controlling all processes.

 Optimized decision-making: AI algorithms make complex decisions in a fractions of seconds.
 You determine the optimal storage space for every incoming container taking into account factors such as weight, destination and collection time.
 They plan the most efficient movement sequence for the cranes and calculate the ideal routes for the AGVs to avoid traffic jams and minimize empties.